-When getting to a new country the first thing I do is buying a local prepaid sim card because it is the cheapest way to stay connected.
-As I am also trying to travel to every country in the world you can find more than 200 prepaid sim card guides on Traveltomtom from all over the world: Buenos Aires, Rio de Janeiro, Brazil, Colombia, Paraguay, Chile, Peru, USA, New York, Paris, London, Amsterdam, Madrid, Spain, Europe, Dubai and many more.
+When getting to a new country the first thing I do is looking for the best way to get connected and as a full time nomadic travel blogger who is on a journey to travel to every country in the world I change countries constantly.
+Therefore on Traveltomtom you can already find more than 200 sim card guides from all over the world: Buenos Aires, Brazil, Colombia, Paraguay, Chile, Peru, USA, New York, Paris, London, Amsterdam, Madrid, Spain, Europe, Dubai and many more.

 Why buying a sim card for Argentina

 First off don’t let high roaming costs ruin your trip to Argentina.
 A roaming plan for $5 USD per day doesn’t sound too expensive but for $5 USD you can get 10 GB data for a whole month with an Argentina prepaid sim card.
 Also keep in mind that overseas data plans limit the max internet speed!
 Data speed on overseas roaming plans is very disappointing.

 You think you can rely on WiFi?
 True, almost everywhere you can find public WiFi these days: restaurants, bars, hotels, etc. However, this is no guarantee!
 And what about ordering a taxi on the streets?
 Searching for things while on the road like nearby restaurants, bars, ATMs, emergencies, etc. Investing a couple dollars will make traveling to Argentina so much more convenient.